Barstool Sportsbook Review

 The minimum amount required to open an account at Barstool Sportsbook is $10.
 The minimum withdrawal amount is $10.

-What kind of customer support does Barstool Sportsbook offer?
+What customer support does Barstool Sportsbook offer?

 Email support, live chat support, and phone callbacks are available at Barstool Sportsbook and the Barstool Sportsbook mobile app.
 Broadly speaking, callbacks are more of a hassle than dedicated phone support lines, however, email and live chat support are usually sufficient.